Having PKU is not easy. Your care team can help.

 It might be easy to describe PKU as a diet thing—but the truth is, it’s really a brain thing.

 Next time, try explaining the impact that PKU has on a developing brain.
-This will help others understand how important it is to pay attention to the foods you are eating.

 Connect with people who understand your experiences.